Skip to product information

 Notes:

-Octagonal dessert | salad plate
+Octagonal form; suitable as dessert or salad plate

 Henriot Quimper Soleil Yellow Octagonal Faïence Dessert Plate